t-barrett/netlify/content/home/experience.md

 * Co-authored paper: "Where are you?
 The effect of uncertainty and its visual representation on location judgments in GPS-like displays."
 Awarded 2016 Raymond Nickerson Best Paper Award in Journal of Experimental Psychology: Applied.

-* Presented research at all-hands meetings in Salt Lake City and Santa Barbara as well as at the 2016 CogSci conference in Pasadena, California.
+* Presented research at all-hands meetings in Salt Lake City and Santa Barbara as well as at CogSci 2016 in Pasadena, California.
   """

 [[experience]]